 I’m guesstimating that my maintenance level is around 2200 calories a day.

 This is what my diet should look like at three different macro mixes:

 I personally believe my sweet spot for year-round lean body composition is around the 30% mark.
-I also think trying a 35% protein experiment would be worth it to see if I can get more fat loss benefits and satiety and hunger control effects.
+I also think trying a 35% protein experiment would be worth it to see if I can get some more fat loss benefits as well as satiety and hunger control effects.